sotastudio/TYPO3.Extbase.FlexSlider/README.md

 	lib.example.settings.randomize = 1

 You just need to adjust the Records Storage Page ID (storagePid) - required!
-Of course you can adjust the TypoScript Setup to your need via lib.example.settings.
+Of course you can adjust the TypoScript Setup to fit your need via lib.example.settings.
-Just dig into /Configuration/Typoscript/setup.txt to get a clue about your possibilities.
+Just dig into /Configuration/Typoscript/setup.txt to get a clue about the possibilities.

 ## Roadmap and Tasks

-Plase take a look at the Github Issue Tracker for this projekt.
+Plaese take a look at the Github Issue Tracker for this project.

 ## Contribute

-If you have ideas, feature or bug requests, don't hesitate and report them at the Issue Tracker.
+If you have any ideas, features or bug requests, don't hesitate to report them in the Issue Tracker.

-Feel also free to fork and pull.
+Feel free to fork and pull.